Vidit-Jain/Assignment-Shell/README.md

 # Assignment-Shell-Team-48
 A command line app which helps you manage and maintain the file structure of your assignment files.

+change directory to the main directory (which contains the makefile) type make on the terminal, this should compile the file and produce an executable run ./AssignmentShell and start using the Assignment shell

 ## Team Members
 1. Vidit Jain (2020101134)